 Present simulations are based on a preceding detailed numerical study of rare isotope production, transport, and stopping in a gas-filled magnetic field [1].
 The program LISE++ [3] was used to calculate the transmission, yields, and ion-optical properties of the projectile fragment beam.
-A C++ version of the ATIMA code [4]

-Work supported by the US Department of Energy under Contract No DE-FG02-06ER41413 was used to calculate the energy lost by the incoming beam in the solid degrader.
+A C++ version of the ATIMA code [4] was used to calculate the energy lost by the incoming beam in the solid degrader.
 The Stopping and Range Tables from the SRIM package [5] were used to calculate the energy loss in the helium gas.
 The CycStop code [6] combined this input to calculate the fast ion stopping

-[#]batygin@nscl.msu.edu
+#batygin@nscl.msu.edu